mmbman/Katagiri/jewel-mirror-awareness.md

 Exactly neither.

-Because if you say outside, then you are just seeking the truth outside of yourself, and it will get farther and farther away from you, become more and mure conceptualized and artificial.
+Because if you say outside, then you are just seeking the truth outside of yourself, and it will get farther and farther away from you, become more and more conceptualized and artificial.
 If you say inside, you are still seeking the truth through your ordinary consciousness, objectively.
 What inside part of you is it?

 Not "inside," not "outside."
 True Self is completely beyond our ability to discuss in words.